ox-harris/phpfront/README.md

   $PHPFront->setTemplate(‘path-to-template/template.html’);
   ```

-* Now we can start assigning content to the respective elements in the template using PHPFront’s assign() function
+* Now we can start assigning content to the respective elements in the template using PHPFront’s `assign()` function

-  The function has two parameters:
-    - i	$element_selector 		`string`
-    - ii $data 					`string|array`

   ```php
   // For document title (title)